← Back to ResourcesBreed Guides

 Calgary rescues with regular Doberman intake:

-• Calgary Humane Society — largest intake, regular Dobermans
+• Calgary Humane Society: largest intake, regular Dobermans

-• BARCS Rescue — takes Dobermans
+• BARCS Rescue: takes Dobermans

-• ARF Alberta — foster-based, regular intake
+• ARF Alberta: foster-based, regular intake

-• Pawsitive Match Rescue Foundation — foster-based
+• Pawsitive Match Rescue Foundation: foster-based

-Provincial/national breed-specific options:
+Provincial and national breed-specific options:

-• Doberman Rescue Canada — national network, occasional Alberta placements.
+• Doberman Rescue Canada: national network, occasional Alberta placements.
 Apply early as backup

-• Royal City Doberman Rescue (BC) — BC-based, no Alberta pipeline typically
+• Royal City Doberman Rescue (BC): BC-based, no Alberta pipeline typically

-Steeldust + Valhalla — Calgary BREEDERS, not rescues
+Steeldust and Valhalla: Calgary BREEDERS, not rescues

 Frequently confused in adopter searches.
 Both are Calgary/Alberta BREEDERS.